 - Don’t rush the melting process.
 If you try to turn the heat too high to melt it faster it will burn and turn grainy.

-- Once the chocolate is mostly melted, remove from the heat.
-Then you can stir the chocolate until the last few pieces melt.
+- Once it is mostly melted, remove from the heat.
+Then you can stir until the last few pieces melt.

-- Adding a Tablespoon of shortening to the chocolate before melting will give it more of a smooth and shiny finish.
+- Adding a Tablespoon of shortening before melting – it will give it more of a smooth and shiny finish.

-Candies: Candy truffles are one of my favorite desserts to make, especially around the holidays.
-I love to make all different types using melted chocolate, like chocolate truffles, cookie dough truffles and brownie truffles.
+- Candies: Candy truffles are one of my favorite desserts to make, especially around the holidays.
+I love to make all different types using melted chocolate, like cookie dough truffles and brownie truffles.

-Fruits: My absolute favorite fruit to coat with melted chocolate is strawberries.
-There seriously isn’t anything better than chocolate covered strawberries.
+- Fruits: My absolute favorite fruit to coat with melted chocolate is strawberries.
+There seriously isn’t anything better.
 You could also coat other fruits like cherries, bananas, apples and more.

-Cookies: Chocolate-dipped or drizzled cookies look so much fancier and also have delicious flavor!
-Some of my favorite cookies to coat in melted chocolate are my gingerdoodles, strawberry cookies, chocolate Oreo’s, chocolate peanut butter sandwiches and rolo pretzel sandwiches.
+- Cookies: Chocolate-dipped or drizzled cookies look so much fancier and also have delicious flavor!
+Some of my favorite cookies to coat are my coconut caramel cookies, gingerdoodles and strawberry cookies.

-Drizzling: Drizzled chocolate looks so pretty and adds the perfect amount of sweetness!
-I love to drizzle melted chocolate on top of turtle chex party mix, Reese’s pretzel bites, chocolate strawberry kabobs and popcorn.
+- Drizzling: Drizzled chocolate looks so pretty and adds the perfect amount of sweetness!
+I love to drizzle it on top of turtle chex party mix, strawberry kabobs and popcorn.